DataDetective-Neel/tester/README.md

-Tester website for the pipelineiq
+Tester website for the PipelineIQ